CDLBuddy/fishing-lure-site/owner_guide.md

 > **Repository:** https://github.com/CDLBuddy/fishing-lure-site
 > **Last updated:** 2025-10-11

-This guide shows you how to log in to the admin, add/edit products, manage photos, and publish changes to your website.
+This guide shows you how to log in to the admin, add/edit products, manage customer catch photos in the gallery, and publish changes to your website.
 No code required.

 ---